 National Railway Museum

-We are holding a Paget's Association Member's Day, which includes a Paget's Information Event, at the National Railway Museum, York, on the 2nd July 2020.
+We are holding a Paget's Association Member's Day, which includes a Paget's Information Event, at the National Railway Museum, York, on Friday 9th July 2021.

 Members of the Paget's Association will have the opportunity to visit the museum at their leisure, in the morning, and then, following lunch, hear talks regarding Paget's disease and speak to the experts.
 A fee of £5 each is payable directly to the Paget's Association for this event.

 Friday 9th July 2021

 The venue is the Conference Centre at the National Railway Museum, York.

 Will you join us?

 If you would like to explore the National Railway Museum at your leisure, arrive from 10:00 hrs onwards.

 Scroll down for more detail about this event.